edgeimpulse/example-standalone-inferencing-himax/README.md

     $ docker run --rm -it -v $PWD:/app:delegated himax-build-gnu /bin/bash -c "cd build-gnu && make -j && sh ../make-image.sh GNU"
     ```

-    Where you'll have to replace 27020@synopsys.edgeimpulse.com with your license server or license file.

 ## Flashing the binary